Define a Table Override Trigger

 - Select the trigger in the Navigation Grid that you want to define.

-on the toolbar to create a new trigger.
+Click New on the toolbar to create a new trigger.
+Use the Enter filter text box to filter a very large list of triggers to quickly locate the one that you want to define. on the toolbar to create a new trigger.
 Use the Enter filter text box to filter a very large list of triggers to quickly locate the one that you want to define.

 - Work with the following options: